Jeff Sirovatka, ATC

 The Veterans Memorial Aquatic Center (VMAC) invites the Five Star community to swim in their Olympic-size pool.
-Open lap swim is available for the public year round and a new flyer will be posted at the end of February with March-June dates and times.LAP SWIM HOURS:
+Open lap swim is available for the public year round and a new flyer will be posted at the end of July with August-October dates and times.LAP SWIM HOURS:

 Monday, Wednesday, Friday 5am-7amNO LAP SWIM DATES: Wednesday, ...